owid/sdg-tracker.org/pages/biodiversity.md

   hectares.

-  The UN has defined 12 "Targets" and 14 "Indicators" for SDG 15.
-Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+  The UN has defined 12 _Targets_ and 14 _Indicators_ for SDG 15.
+Targets
+  specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
 Below we quote the original text of all targets and show the data on the agreed Indicators.